The College of St. Scholastica offers two doctoral programs in Physical Therapy.

 A comprehensive study of the interrelated effects of exercise, injury, and healing processes on normal and pathological tissues.
 Included are discussions about inflammation, pain, edema, and acute and chronic exercise.
 Tissue dynamics of the cardiopulmonary, musculoskeletal, neuromuscular, and integumentary systems as they relate to physical therapy are emphasized.

-Examines the role of the physical therapist in wellness throughout the lifespan, focusing on the promotion of healthy behaviors to prevent or delay the onset of preventable chronic disease through proper nutrition, appropriate fitness programs, behavior change, motivational interviewing, and risk reduction.
+Focuses on the promotion of healthy behaviors to prevent or delay the onset of preventable chronic disease through proper nutrition, appropriate fitness programs, behavior change, motivational interviewing, and risk reduction.
 Students will design programs addressing primary, secondary, and tertiary prevention while identifying social disparities and addressing issues that are unique to specific populations.

 Topics in Physical Therapy.